iwbailey/processRFmatlab/README.md

 How to get the codes:
 ---------------------

+If you want to keep up to date ...

 1 - Learn about Git and how to use it on your operating system.

 2 - Download the Git repository for this code from github to a